grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 1. Ensure your Golang application exposes pprof endpoints.
 1. Install and configure the Grafana Agent on the same machine or container where your application runs.
-1. Ensure the agent is set to pull mode and targeting the correct pprof endpoints.
+1. Ensure the Agent is set to pull mode and targeting the correct pprof endpoints.
 For step-by-step instructions, visit the [Go (Pull Mode)](/docs/pyroscope/latest/configure-client/grafana-agent/go_pull) docs.
 1. The Agent queries the pprof endpoints of your Golang application, collects the profiles, and forwards them to the Pyroscope server.

 ## Next steps